kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/caver-js-1.4.1.md

 }
 ```

-## Caution when Sending a Transaction to Klaytn <a id="caution-when-sending-a-transaction-to-klaytn"></a>
+## Caution when Sending a Transaction to Kaia <a id="caution-when-sending-a-transaction-to-klaytn"></a>

-Klaytn uses a fixed gas price \(25 ston = 25 \* 10^9\).
-A transaction with a different price submitted to the Klaytn network will be rejected.
+Kaia uses a fixed gas price \(25 ston = 25 \* 10^9\).
+A transaction with a different price submitted to the Kaia network will be rejected.
 For more information about the gas price, see [GasPrice Overview](../../../learn/transaction-fees/transaction-fees.md#gas-price-overview) The price of gas used in the network can be obtained by using [caver.klay.getGasPrice](./api/caver.klay/config.md#getgasprice).

 If `gasPrice` is not defined when you sign or submit a transaction, caver-js uses the [caver.klay.getGasPrice](./api/caver.klay/config.md#getgasprice) RPC call to set the gas price of the transaction.